royborgen/SecretSanta/README.md

 setting **createlogfile = yes** in **secretsanta.conf** will log the uncensored output to file.

+## resend.py
+Usage: resend [santa]...[OPTION]
+Resends Secret Santa e-mail to one or all santas in last drawing

+    -a. --all       Resends mail to all stanas in last drawing -v, --version   Outputs version information and exits --help      Displays this help text

+Example:
+resend john         Resends email to john based on entry in logfile resend --all        Resends email to all santas in last drawing

 ## Requirements
 - Python 3
 - Requests library installed